 New Zealander, Dion Smith, has really climbed the ranks since turning pro in 2013.
 He did a couple of years with Hincapie’s development and pro programs, a year with One Pro Cycling and now is riding Wanty-Groupe Gobert in 2017 and earned himself the King of The Mountains Jersey on Stage 2 of the 2018 Tour de France.

-Smith rode and finished last year’s tour, and well, they say finishing a Grand Tour changes a rider.
-We’d say that Smith’s training proves it.
-There aren’t many workouts in Stages Link that even come close to the volume and grit of Smith’s workout.
+Smith rode and finished last year's tour, and well, they say finishing a Grand Tour changes a rider.
+We’d say that Smith's training proves it.
+There aren’t many workouts in the Stages cycling App that even come close to the volume and grit of Smith's workout.

 Disclaimer: the training doesn’t start until hour three and only gets burlier as the time, miles and fatigue wear on.
 Again, this workout isn’t for the faint of heart or legs.
 If you decide to take it on, find a beautiful summer day and plan to ride the most of it.